 However, the reason nitrogen is a problem for the Great Barrier Reef is because it has been washed out into marine waters after being dissolved from inorganic nitrogen sources (fertilisers), which are mainly added to crops on land.

 Nitrogen is needed for plant growth and Dissolved Inorganic Nitrogen (DIN) is added to crops to make them grow bigger, faster and better.

 Unfortunately, when it flushes off the land into waterways, DIN has the same effect on tiny single-celled plants called phytoplankton.
 And, single-celled organisms don’t just grow, they multiply and they do it very quickly.

 One cell splits into two, two cells become four and four become eight and so on.
 In a matter of days, this really fast growth turns into billions of phytoplankton, which goes on to create an ‘algal bloom’ covering thousands of square kilometres of ocean.

 Meanwhile, as the algae is multiplying and basking in the sunshine, it casts a shadow below the surface of the water, starving coral and seagrass of light.

 Finally, when the algal bloom comes to an end, a mass of dead single-celled organisms falls to the ocean floor and starts to decay.
-The organisms that break them down use a lot of oxygen, which can create a ‘dead zone’ in the ocean.
+The organisms that break them down use a lot of oxygen, which can make a ‘dead zone’ in the ocean.

 A system out of balance

-COTS occur naturally on the reef and are found in small numbers even though they can produce up to 60 million eggs in a season.
+COTS occur naturally on the reef and are found in small numbers even though they can produce up to 6 million eggs in a season.
 The reason they reproduce in such high numbers is because relatively few of them survive to become fully grown starfish.

-There's good evidence that a healthy reef in good clean water can bounce back more quickly from coral bleaching events and severe storms, and this is something we can work on.
+A healthy reef in good clean water can bounce back more quickly from coral bleaching events and severe storms, and this is something we can work on.